-8 LW and ZL designed, implemented, and tested the software.
-MD and LW managed metadata and submission of raw data to NCBI SRA.
-LW and PVB designed and maintained the local system consisting of a web server, a data server, and several computing servers.
-LW, ZL, and and TG helped in developing the workflow.
+LW and ZL designed, implemented, and tested the software.
+MB and LW managed metadata and submission of raw data to NCBI SRA.
+LW and PV designed and maintained the local system consisting of a web server, a data server, and several computing servers.
+LW, ZL, and XW developed the scientific workflows and participated in testing through the web interface.
+AD and TG helped in developing the workflow.
 XW and LW processed the data with the automated workflows.
-MR, JD, XX, COR, KB, DJ, RM, SG, and WM generated the raw data.
+MR, JD, XX, CO-R, KB, DJ, RM, SG, and WM generated the raw data.
 CG developed the Perl code for interacting with Agave API.
-CFM, CG, and DM managed the MaizeCODE website.
+CM, CG, and DM managed the MaizeCODE website.
 LW, DW, MS, and TG wrote the manuscript.
 All the authors read and approved the final manuscript.